opendatasoft/ods-documentation/source/customizing_look_and_feel/05_defining_dataset_themes/dataset_themes.rst

 Managing the dataset themes
 ===========================

 All published datasets of an Opendatasoft portal should belong to at least one theme.
 Dataset themes indeed help categorizing the datasets based on what the data they contain is about.
-Although each dataset's theme is defined in its edition interface like any other metadata, the list of available dataset themes for the portal is configured from the Look & feel > Dataset themes interface.
+Although each dataset's theme is defined in its edition interface like any other metadata, the list of available dataset themes for the portal is configured from the **Look & feel > Dataset themes** subsection of the back office.

 .. image:: images/dataset_themes.png